The Complete Guide

 How long does it take to become grant ready?

-For government agencies starting with limited federal grant infrastructure, building a solid grant readiness foundation typically takes 12 to 18 months.
-Agencies with some existing systems and compliance infrastructure in place may reach readiness in 6 to 12 months.
+For organizations starting with limited federal grant infrastructure, building a solid grant readiness foundation typically takes 12 to 18 months.
+Organizations with some existing systems and compliance infrastructure in place may reach readiness in 6 to 12 months.
 The timeline depends on organizational size, current compliance posture, available staff capacity, and the complexity of your indirect cost situation.
 NICRA negotiations with cognizant agencies can take 3 to 6 months on their own.

-What do federal grant reviewers look for in government agency applications?
+What do federal grant reviewers look for in applications?

 What is the difference between grant readiness and grant writing?